marcinduma/LTRCLD-2557/docs/index.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image251.png" width = 800>

-The aim of the lab is to deploy end to end infrastructure hosted in two different Public Clouds with help of Cloud Network Controller and Nexus Dashboard, and also to perform validation and communication tests.
+Aim of this lab is to deploy end to end infrastructure hosted in two different Public Clouds with help of Cloud Network Controller and Nexus Dashboard, and also to perform validation and communication tests.

 **<p style="text-align: center;">Enjoy!</p>**